sleepysoong/termux-XFCE/README.md

 Termux XFCE:

+zink - Launch apps in ubuntu proot with hardware acceleration

-zrun - Launch apps in ubuntu proot with hardware acceleration
+kgsl - Launch apps in ubuntu proot with hardware acceleration

-zrunhud - Same thing but with fps hud

-hud - Display fps hud for games in Termux

 ubuntu proot:

 zink - Launch apps with hardware accleration

-hud - Display fps hud
+kgsl - Launch apps in ubuntu proot with hardware acceleration

 To enter proot use the command ```ubuntu```, from there you can install aditional software with apt and use cp2menu in termux to copy the menu items over to termux xfce menu.

 Nala has been chosen as a front end in ubuntu proot.
 As it is currently setup, you do not need to issue sudo prior to running apt.
 This allows for you to just run apt update, apt upgrade, etc without also using sudo.
 This is setup similar in Termux as well and works just the same.